At Camden Catholic High School we recognize the transition from middle school to high school can be challenging.

 Questions on Guidance Services- Director of Guidance and Freshman Counselor- Mrs. Barbara Cortese

-Questions on Attendance and Discipline- Dean of Students- Mr. Douglas Wallace
+Questions on Discipline- Dean of Students- Mrs. Diane Crowell

 Questions on Freshman Student Government Activities- Freshman Moderator- Mrs. Joya Oasin